jhgarner/Xest-Window-Manager/README.md

 Xest is a window manager written in Haskell.
 The goal of this codebase is to be at least partially accessible to other Haskell users.
 Since I've been the only contributor though, there is almost no way that goal has been met.
-It's much more likely that the code is filled with strange patterns and obtuse logic.
+I used this codebase as a testing ground for finding new best practices which means a lot of the code will be filled with strange patterns and obtuse logic.
 If you're trying to understand the code and something doesn't make sense, let me know or open up an issue.